-Students are generally notified of their acceptance by mail or telephone within four weeks of their interview.
+Students are generally notified of their acceptance by e-mail, mail or telephone.
+Upon admission, students will be required to complete an admission form.

 Prospective students are highly encouraged to visit the campus and observe the programs in which they would like to enroll.